ruslo/CGold/docs/first-step/native-build-tool.rst

 Native build tool
 =================

-As already mentioned CMake *can't* do the build itself - it *generates files* which can be used by real native build tool, hence you need to choose such tool(s) and install it if needed.
+As already mentioned CMake is **not designed** to do the build itself - it :ref:`generates files <cmake generate native build tool>` which can be used by real :ref:`native build tool <Native build tool>`, hence you need to choose such tool(s) and install it if needed.
 Option `-G \<generator-name>`_ can be used to specify what type of generator will be run.
 If no such option present CMake will use default generator (e.g. ``Unix Makefiles`` on \*nix platforms).